sayyammshah/inx-service-ca/documentation/Tracker.md

 4. Setup CI/CD
 5. Accept Form data for user and insights instead of application/json
 6. Setup Socket for inisghts and its like dislike updates
+7. Setup schema validations - (JOI)
+8. Update stats.comments in `Insights` Collection when new threads is added - (hint. use aggregation query)
+9. For Update queries modify `updatedAt` key

 ---